LegendWasTaken/asamp/README.md

 # asp
-A C++ library for adaptative sampling
+A C++ library for adaptive sampling